-The job description reflects the major tasks to be carried out by the postholder but in the interests of effective working, these tasks may be reviewed from time to time, reflecting the organisation’s changing needs and circumstances.
+The job description reflects the major tasks to be carried out by the post holder but in the interests of effective working, these tasks may be reviewed from time to time, reflecting the organisation’s changing needs and circumstances.

 As NRC works with young people and vulnerable adults, all staff and volunteers are expected to be familiar with and comply with NRC’s code of conduct, safeguarding, confidentiality, health and safety and equal opportunities policies.